Pan-African Congress: Planning

 Activists involved in the Washington, D.C.
 Student Nonviolent Coordinating Committee (SNCC) and the Tanganyika African National Union (TANU) were involved in organizing and hosting the congress.
 Charlie Cobb, Courtland Cox, and James Garrett, who were involved with the SNCC, helped plan the event.
 C. L. R. James played a role influencing the congress.
 Other key organizers included Geri Stark Augusto, Judy Claude, Julian Ellison, Kathy Flewellen, Sylvia I. B. Hill, Loretta Hobbs, and James Turner.
 Flewellen and Hill, who served on the international secretariat, conducted meetings to select delegates for 6PAC.
 Hill organized the North American delegates, focusing on ways that the Black community could work together to pool resources to aid in the Pan-African movement.
 David L. Horne organized delegates from southern California.

-James traveled to Tanzania to talk to Cox and Mwalimu Nyerere about hosting the congress there.
+James travelled to Tanzania to talk to Cox and Mwalimu Nyerere about hosting the congress there.
 During the planning, the radical non-governmental delegation from the Caribbean, which included members of the Afro-Caribbean Liberation movement, the New Jewel Movement, and the African Society for Cultural Relations with Independent Africa (ASCRIA), chose not to attend 6PAC.
 In solidarity, James also boycotted the congress despite "appeals from Julius Nyerere to attend."

 Augusto and Edie Wilson moved to Dar es Salaam in 1973 where they served as the head of the International Secretariat for 6PAC.
 Planners had to decided whether 6PAC would pick up right where the 5th congress left off, which meant recommitting to opposing various forms of colonialism still present in Africa.
 Focusing on colonialism and imperialism was an important decision because it was possible that it could alienate Caribbean governments and delegates from the United States.